Physician-assisted dying

 Scotland

 Liam McArthur MSP published his Assisted Dying for Terminally Ill Adults (Scotland) Bill on 27 March 2024.
-BMA Scotland has sent a letter to Mr McArthur setting out the BMA’s position in relation to his Bill.
-The Bill has been allocated to the Scottish Parliament’s Health, Social Care and Sport Committee for consideration.
+BMA Scotland has sent a letter to Mr McArthur setting out the BMA’s position in relation to his Bill and met with him to discuss this.
+The Bill has been allocated to the Scottish Parliament’s Health, Social Care and Sport Committee for consideration and the BMA has provided written evidence.

 What physician-assisted dying is